Nebraska Divorce Tips

 - The child marries

-- The child completes 19 years.
+- The child completes 19 years of age

-After fulfillment of all the above 4 conditions, the court has the right to extend child support for any specified period
+After fulfillment of all the above 4 conditions, the court has the right to extend child support for any specified period.

 |